nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 ---
 layout: post
 title: Nesting APIs and ReaderT environments with Servant
-description: In this post we look at how to structure nested APIs using Servant, with each child API building upon the context of its parent using ReaderT environments.
+description: In this post, we look at how to structure nested APIs using Servant so that each child API builds upon the context of its parent using ReaderT environments.
 ---

 [[TOC]]

 ## Introduction

 Many of the HTTP APIs I've worked on tended to have a nested nature.
-At each level of the API, request handlers often shared some amount of context that they all required to get their transactions done.
-And the deeper one went in the API's nested structure, the more this context grew.
+At each level or sub-API, the request handlers often shared some amount of context.
+And the deeper you went into the API's nested structure, the more this context grew.

 For example, at the top level of the API, all routes could have access to the `TraceId` for telemetry.
-Going to the next level down, there could be a split between non-authenticated (aka "public") and authenticated (aka "private") routes, each defining a sub-API.
+Going one level down, we could split the API between non-authenticated (aka "public") routes and authenticated (aka "private") routes.
+Each branch of this split defines a sub-API.
 All authenticated routes would have access to a `User` object.
-Inside the authenticated API, there could be another nested API with routes such as `/projects/:projectId` and `/projects/:projectId/tickets`.
-All of these routes could have access to a `Project` object.
+Inside the authenticated API, another nested API could have routes such as `/projects/:projectId` and `/projects/:projectId/tickets`.
+The routes of this last sub-API could have access to a `Project` object.

-As we can see, what goes in the shared context at each level of the API is often coming from the HTTP **headers** and the **URL** path items.
-For instance, a `traceparent` HTTP header would help us create a `TraceId`, an `Authorization` header would allow us to load a `User`, and the `:projectId` in the URL path would be used to fetch the `Project`.
+Notice that what goes into the shared context at each API level often comes from the HTTP **headers** and the **URL** path items.
+In the example above, the `traceparent` HTTP header would help us create a `TraceId`, the `Authorization` header would allow us to load a `User`, and the `:projectId` in the URL path would be used to fetch the `Project`.

-We'll also see that this context often contains **server dependencies** such as database connection pools, HTTP clients, loggers, etc. As these do not depend on the request they can, and should, be created ahead of time.
+This context also typically contains **server dependencies** such as database connection pools, HTTP clients, loggers, etc. As these resources do not depend on the request, they can and should be created ahead of time.

-[Servant](https://docs.servant.dev/) with its type-level DSL, although at the cost of a bit of a learning curve, gives us powerful tools to build [nested APIs](https://docs.servant.dev/en/stable/tutorial/Server.html#nested-apis) in a type-safe manner.
-Newer versions of the web framework also introduced [NamedRoutes](https://www.tweag.io/blog/2022-02-24-named-routes/).
-They allow us to structure APIs using records and make it easier to work with more complex route hierarchies.
+[Servant](https://docs.servant.dev/) gives us powerful tools to build [nested APIs](https://docs.servant.dev/en/stable/tutorial/Server.html#nested-apis) in a type-safe manner with its type-level DSL, even if at the cost of a bit of a learning curve.
+Newer versions of the web framework also introduce [NamedRoutes](https://www.tweag.io/blog/2022-02-24-named-routes/).
+This feature allows us to structure APIs using records, making it easier to work with more complex route hierarchies.

-The ["ReaderT design pattern"](https://www.fpcomplete.com/blog/readert-design-pattern/) gives us tools to define a shared context across request handlers.
-While it is not the only way to do so, it is popular and approachable enough that we'll use it in this post's example.
-The context described earlier is referred to as the Reader or ReaderT's "**environment**".
-Nesting environments allows us to create different levels of context.
+The ["ReaderT design pattern"](https://www.fpcomplete.com/blog/readert-design-pattern/) gives us tools to define a shared context that request handlers can easily access.
+While it is not the only way to do so, it is popular and approachable enough that we'll use it in this post.
+The Reader or ReaderT's "**environment**" represents the request context within this pattern.
+By nesting environments, we can create different levels of context.

-In this article, I'll assume familiarity with Servant and the ReaderT design pattern.
-We'll also be using Servant's [`hoistServer`](https://docs.servant.dev/en/stable/tutorial/Server.html#using-another-monad-for-your-handlers) to run our custom ReaderT monad in Servant as well as nest our environments.
+In this article, I'll assume some familiarity with Servant and the ReaderT design pattern.
+We'll also use Servant's [`hoistServer`](https://docs.servant.dev/en/stable/tutorial/Server.html#using-another-monad-for-your-handlers) to run our custom ReaderT monad and nest our environments.
 If you need a refresher, the Servant example in [this post](https://nicolashery.com/comparing-scotty-yesod-servant/) could be a good item to review.

 ## Server vs. request environment

-Before we dive into building nested APIs and defining different levels of context for each sub-API, let's take a look at what we can think of "level 0": the _server_ context or environment as it is called in the ReaderT pattern.
-We'll treat it separately from all other levels of context, which are _request_ environments.
+Before we dive into building nested APIs and defining different levels of context for each of them, let's focus on "level 0": the *server* environment.
+All other levels of context will be *request* environments.

-What makes the server environment different is that it is created only once, upon application startup, and the resources or attributes that it holds will be _shared across requests_.
-The request environments on the other hand are _recreated on every request_, and the attributes that it holds are scoped to that particular request.
+The server environment is different because it is created only once upon application startup, and the resources or attributes it holds will be *shared across requests*.
+On the other hand, a request environment is *recreated on every request*, and the attributes that it holds are scoped to that particular request.

-This is an important distinction and was actually the source of a small bug on a codebase I worked on.
+This is an important distinction and was actually the source of a minor bug on a codebase I worked on.

 Let's take a look at an example.
 Imagine we have an API, only one level for now, defined as: